tudelft3d/website/jobs/phdmultiroofs/task/index.md

 - Don't spend more than 4-5 hours on this task.
 We are looking for a simple solution.
 - Don't use libraries that solve the entire task for you.
 - Don't read or implement the entire specifications for the Wavefront OBJ files (eg for the textures).
-It is not necessary, stick to the file given.
+It is not necessary, stick to the files given.
-- Choose the language you prefer, and please document your code.
+- Do choose the language you prefer, and please document your code.
 - Do use libraries for the geometric operations or to handle input/output, if you want.
 However, you should be able to explain how these operations work at a low level.
 - Do feel free to take shortcuts and to simplify the problem further, if necessary.